anki-code/xonsh-cheatsheet/README.md

 * `bash -c! echo 123` - The way to run bash command line using macro syntax.
 * [xontrib-sh](https://github.com/anki-code/xontrib-sh) - Paste and run commands from bash, fish, zsh, tcsh in xonsh shell.

+# Answers to the holy war questions

+### Bash is everywhere!
+Why xonsh?

+Python is also everywhere or on the way to ;)

+### Xonsh is slower!
+Why xonsh?

+Significant much more time you spending on Googling and debugging the bash-based solutions as well as significant much more time takes the payload work after running a command.
+Yeah, xonsh is a bit slower but you will not notice that in real life tasks :)

+### My fancy prompt in zsh is super duper!
+Why xonsh?

+The fancy and overenergy prompt is the tip of iceberg.
+You still live in the 90th years with sh-syntax language.
+We love the xonsh entirely: sane language, extensions, lambdas, history, and more and more :)

 # Thank you!

 Thank you for the reading!
 This cheatsheet is the tip of the iceberg of the xonsh shell and you can find more in the [official documentation](https://xon.sh/contents.html#guides).